Endogen/Telegram-Kraken-Bot/README.md

 - `/shutdown`: Shuts the bot down

 ## Development
 I know that it is unconventional to have the whole source code in just one file.
-At some point i should have been switching to object orientation but i kind of like the idea to have it all in just one file.
+At some point i should have been switching to object orientation and multiple files but i kind of like the idea to have it all in just one file and object orientation would only blow up the code.
 This also makes the `/update` command much simpler :)

 ### Todo
 - [ ] Add password protection